128technology/docs/docs/config_ha_vrrp.md

 - VRRP and priority on the interfaces
 - Enable failover and set priority on the service routes

-The differences for the secondary router are the priority values and vrid's.
+The differences for the secondary router are the priority values.

 ### Assign the Peer
 On the secondary router, assign the peer router to which the secondary router will failover when service to the primary router has been restored.